What is induction heating?

 This technology can save several hours and hundreds of dollars per weld joint.
 Contractors using ArcReach Heating Systems can see a return on their investment by the 11th joint they preheat.

 ArcReach Heaters are powered by select models of compatible ArcReach welding power sources, including all XMT® 350 FieldPro™ power sources, any Miller engine-driven welder/generator with ArcReach technology, and any Miller power source that can run a Smart Feeder.
-The DC power from the welding power source or engine drive is converted into AC current to power the ArcReach Heater, which in turn energizes the air-cooled cables or quick wraps.
+The DC power from the welding power source or engine drive converts into AC current to power the ArcReach Heater, which in turn energizes the air-cooled cables or quick wraps.
 Standard weld cables connect the compatible power source to the system, with a maximum distance of 250 feet.

 Induction heating benefits